June 18. Kazinform's timeline of major events

 EVENTS

-2006 – The first Kazakh geostationary satellite KazSat to ensure continuity of transmission and fixed satellite connection and data transfer is launched from the Baikonur Cosmodrome at 04:44 pm.
+2006 – The first Kazakh geostationary satellite KazSat to ensure continuity of transmission and fixed satellite connection and data transfer is launched from the Baikonur Casmodrome at 04:44pm.

-2012 – The painting «A Thousand Angels and One Painting» by the Kazakh native living in Uzbekistan Lekim Ibragimov is submitted for inclusion into the Guinness World Records as the biggest book comprising 1,000 parts.
+2012 – The paining «A Thousands Angels and One Painting» by the Kazakh native living in Uzbekistan Lekim Ibragimov is submitted for inclusion into the Guinness World Records as the biggest book comprising 1,000 parts.

-2014 – Kazakh scientists invent an anti-TB drug that was more effective than the existing ones at the time.
+2014 – Kazakh scientists invent an anti-TB drug which was more effective than the existing ones at the time.

 2015 – The Kazakhstan Kazakh Wrestling Federation officially becomes a member of the Confederation of Combat and Strength Sports.